Hrsht02/K-Nearest-Neighbors-KNN-Implementation-and-Evaluation-in-Python-Both-Manual-and-Scikit-Learn/README.md

-Here's a GitHub-friendly README that includes all relevant details for users exploring your repository:

----

 # K-Nearest Neighbors (KNN) Algorithm: Manual Implementation and Scikit-Learn Comparison

 This repository contains a hands-on implementation of the K-Nearest Neighbors (KNN) algorithm for classification using Python.
 This project includes both a custom-built KNN model, implemented from scratch, and a benchmark comparison with Scikit-Learn's KNN model.
 By applying these models to the Iris dataset, we explore KNN’s mechanics and demonstrate its effectiveness in a straightforward classification task.